primesoft-group/oneoffixx-docs/_pages/install/en/server-config.md

     Data Source=localhost;InitialCatalog=oneoffixx;UserID=[user];Password=[PW];MultipleActiveResultSets=True

-If windows authentication is enabled ConnectionString will take the following form:
+If __windows authentication__ is enabled ConnectionString will take the following form:

     Data Source=localhost;InitialCatalog=oneoffixx;Integrated Security=true;MultipleActiveResultSets=True

+Please note:
+In case of Windows Auth the Application Pool of the IIS must be manual configured to run under the desired Domain User.
+The Domain User should also be member of the local 'IIS_IUSRS' Group.

 __Step 2: Data Source Management__